KptCnyt/JavaScript-Core-3-Coursework-Week3/practice/code-reading.md

 ```

 What will be the output of this code.
 Explain your answer in 50 words or less.
+10
+undefined
+//Scope of y is within function so global scope there is not defined y variable

 ## Question 3